numfocus/disc-unconference-2023-projects/unconference/volunteer-support-guide.md

 # Support
 Recognize that volunteering carries an inherent opportunity cost.
 Every hour spent volunteering is an hour that cannot be spent doing paid work.
 This opportunity cost disproportionately affects members of marginalized groups especially those who are economically disadvantaged.
 Organizations should be mindful of this when asking volunteers to donate their time and look for ways to offset this cost.

-Depending on the organization’s available resources
+Depending on the organization’s available resources:
-Organizations with monetary resources can help make volunteering more equitable by paying for items relevant to work-life balance
+- *Organizations with monetary resources* can help make volunteering more equitable by paying for items relevant to work-life balance
-Detail of ways to enable economically disadvantaged individuals to take advantage of volunteer opportunities, e.g. travel cost/transportation stipend, covering the cost of child care, internet, covering accommodations, per diems
+  - Detail of ways to enable economically disadvantaged individuals to take advantage of volunteer opportunities, e.g. travel cost/transportation stipend, covering the cost of child care, internet, covering accommodations, per diems
-Challenges to monetary compensation
+  - Challenges to monetary compensation:
     Tax implications - make sure you’re aware of the laws regarding payments to individuals

 # Value
 Recognize why people become volunteers and understand their expectations.

-Reasons why people choose to volunteer:
+*Reasons why people choose to volunteer:*
-Mentorship
-Upskilling
+- access to mentorship
+- upskilling
-Access to job opportunities
+- access to job opportunities
-Networking
-Recognition
-Event Attendance
+- networking
-Sense of contribution
+- sense of contribution
-Involvement in project, organization, group, event, etc.
+- community recognition
+- community belonging

 # Structure
 Creating more and better structure around volunteering opportunities is an effective way to reduce